jtsiomb/bootsplash/README.md

 If you don't want to customize the effect, simply copy the final files (`nuclear.rle` and `fire.pal`) and type make.

-To install onto a floppy, just use `dd`.
+To install onto a floppy or a USB stick, just use `dd`.